Whatever929/github_prac/README.md

-# github_prac
+# Github Practice
 A repository for practicing Github.